pivotal-cf/docs-pks/bbr-restore-tkgi.hbs.md

 1. Ensure the {{  vars.product }} deployment backup artifact is in the folder from which you run BBR.

-1. Run the BBR restore command to restore the TKGI control plane:
+1. Run the BBR restore command to restore the {{ vars.product_short }} control plane:

     ```
     BOSH_CLIENT_SECRET=BOSH-CLIENT-SECRET \